Child and Adolescent Counseling Graduate Programs – MS in Clinical Mental Health Counseling

 TUITION RATE:

-To learn more about the child and adolescent counseling field and degree programs, review our responses to commonly asked questions.
+To learn more about child and adolescent counseling and educational opportunities at GCU, review our responses to commonly asked questions.

-Earning an advanced adolescent and child counseling degree can prepare you to become a licensed child and adolescent clinical mental health counselor.
-Licensed professionals provide therapeutic services to address mental health concerns and child and adolescence disorders.
-Work settings include schools, hospitals, homeless shelters or social service agencies.
+Earning a counseling degree with an emphasis in adolescent and child counseling can prepare you to pursue licensure as a clinical mental health counselor who specializes in the treatment of children and adolescents.
+Licensed professionals provide therapeutic services to address mental health concerns and childhood and adolescence disorders.
+Work settings include schools, hospitals, homeless and domestic violence shelters, private therapy practices, clinics, juvenile detention centers, telehealth service and social service agencies.4

-Child and adolescent counseling is important because it can provide positive guidance and support during the formative years.
-Counseling creates opportunities for youth to flourish, identify causes of stress, improve their communication skills, express their emotions in a productive manner and increase their problem-solving capabilities.
+Counseling children and adolescents is important because it can provide positive guidance and support during the formative years.
+Counseling creates opportunities for youth to flourish by identifying issues, improving communication skills, expressing emotions in a productive manner and fostering problem-solving capabilities.
+You may find counseling children and adolescents to be a meaningful career that helps improve the well-being of youth and their families.1

-2 COVID-19 has adversely affected the global economy and data from 2020 and 2021 may be atypical compared to prior years.
-The pandemic may impact the predicted future workforce outcomes indicated by the U.S. Bureau of Labor Statistics as well.
-Accordingly, data shown is effective September 2022, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Substance Abuse, Behavioral Disorder, and Mental Health Counselors, retrieved on June 26, 2023.
+2 COVID-19 has adversely affected the global economy and data from 2020 to 2022 may be atypical compared to prior years.
+Accordingly, data shown is effective September 2023, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Substance Abuse, Behavioral Disorder, and Mental Health Counselors, retrieved on Dec.
+8, 2023

 Course List